About

 What I draw from

 Environmental psychology.
 Neuroscience.
 Neuro-inclusive design.
-Twelve years of shaping spaces and watching what happens when people enter them.
+Years of watching what happens when you put real people in real spaces and pay obsessive attention.

 What I'm not